IBM/StorageScaleVagrant/README.md

 1. `git clone https://github.com/IBM/SpectrumScaleVagrant.git`
 1. `cd SpectrumScaleVagrant`

+### Get the Spectrum Scale self-extracting installation package

+The creation of the Spectrum Scale cluster requires the Spectrum Scale self-extracting installation package.
+The installation package can be downloaded from [IBM Support Fix Central](https://www.ibm.com/support/fixcentral/).

+Download the `Spectrum_Scale_Data_Management-5.0.2.2-x86_64-Linux-install` package and save it to directory `SpectrumScaleVagrant\software` on the `host`.

+Vagrant will copy this file during the provisioning from the `host` to directory `/software` on the management node `m1`.

 ### SpectrumScale_base.box - A Vagrant box optimized for Spectrum Scale

 The virtual machines are based on the [official Vagrant CentOS/7 boxes](https://app.vagrantup.com/centos/boxes/7).
 Spectrum Scale requires a couple of additional RPMs.
 We create a custom Vagrant box to accelerate the provisioning of the virtual machines for the Spectrum Scale environment.